v0di/landsat8image/README.md

 Given a location and a date, it uses the Nasa Earth API to show a photo taken by the Landsat 8 satellite.
 The script must be executed on the command-line.

 # Set up
 Before using the script, you must have access to the Nasa's API key.
-You can quickly get a key in https://api.nasa.gov/.
+You can quickly get a key on https://api.nasa.gov/.
 After that, save your key as an environment variable called NASA_API_KEY.
 Then, you are good to go.

 # How to use